Automattic/wordpress-activitypub/readme.txt

 = Unreleased =

 * Added: Send "new follower" emails
-* Improved: Email templates for "likes" and "reposts"
+* Improved: Email templates for Likes and Reposts

 = 4.4.0 =